NorthEndMakerspace/makerspace-policies/index.md

 # Key Fob Replacement

 You may purchase a replacement key fob for $5.
-Please post to the [#help-i-need-sombody](https://discord.com/channels/775417143029661748/1149882874003202048){: .discord-channel} channel on [our Discord Server](https://nems.link/discord) or email **membership@northendmakers.org** to let us know that you have lost your fob so it can be deactivated.
+Please post to the [#help-i-need-somebody](https://discord.com/channels/775417143029661748/1149882874003202048){: .discord-channel} channel on our Discord Server ([nems.link/discord](https://nems.link/discord)) or email [membership@northendmakers.org](mailto:membership@northendmakers.org?subject=Key%20Fob%20Replacement) to let us know that you have lost your fob so it can be deactivated.

 # Voting Rights